thegerrit/data_science/tutorial/README.md

 ### Scoring Rubric (25 Points)
 * 10 Points: Website is up, link was submitted on time.
-* 15 Points: Project plan is in place, relevant data is identified, there are draft questions.
+* 15 Points: Project plan is in place, relevant data is identified, there are draft questions or hypothesis that the student is going to explore.

 ---